collinalexbell/HackMatrix/game-design.md

 ## What do I love about Gianetica
 - It brings computing into the physical and social realm
 - It gives people mental power
-- It will help me to know everything about Portland
 - It will help me to love software engineering and cybernetics development
-- It will help me love portland
 - I will be able to connect better with others
 - I built it
 - It is a 3d linux system